trevor-bingham99/trevor-bingham99.github.io/_posts/Data-Collection.md

 ## About the Data

-The data set we are loading in has multiple columns, that have a lot fo intersting
+The data set we are loading in has multiple columns, that have a lot of intersting information is contained within.
+There is information the shape of the house, the location, the price, the square footage, the year built, the type of dwelling, the acreage of the property, and more.
+So with this, there is a lot of interesting things to look into